 As the sales rep walks you around the gym, you see the workout rooms, pool, and sauna.
 You nod as they give you the rundown because you’re feeling it.

 “This is a good decision,” you think to yourself as you make your way back to the sales rep’s office.

 The sales rep slides a brochure with the monthly prices over their desk towards you.
 A standard membership costs $129/month for unlimited access.
 The premium membership is $549/month and includes a session with a personal trainer once a week.

 The premium membership is super expensive, which makes the regular membership seem like a steal.

 “I’ll do the $129/month membership, please.”

 Why do you feel like $129/month is a great deal?

-In today’s edition of Why We Buy, we’re taking a look at Price Anchoring – how to make your product appear to be a great deal.
+In today’s edition of Why We Buy, we’re exploring Price Anchoring – how our perception of price impacts our buying decisions.